gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 The value of the **--output parameter**, ~/output/, tells the command to write the output file to the output directory.

-**Step5: To determine whether the command succeeded, I used the following command:**
+**Step 5: To determine whether the command succeeded, I used the following command:**

 ```
   echo $?